MakeSchool-Tutorials/Node-Reddit-Clone/P10-Vote-On-A-Post/content.md

 Create a new post and see if you can vote up or down on your new post.
 Check the console logs to make sure the votes are being tracked appropriately.

+If you made it this far, that means that you were able to successfully **implement a large scale application using Express, Handlebars, and MongoDB/Mongoose.**

+**CONGRATS!!** You've built a clone of Reddit!

+# Feedback and Review

+Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/3IC9rSVBUx63pdC33)

 # Now Commit

 ```bash